voldemortX/Cryptology_Notes/README.md

 # Fundamentals of cryptology
-Simple implementations of DES, RSA, MD5
+Simple implementations of DES, RSA, MD5, Stream Cipher

 ***Codes are self-explanatory with detailed comments***